 The Judge and Prosecution Can Overturn Your Deal

 Normally, the judge’s role in a plea deal is to accept it and enforce any violations.
-Thus, if you violate the terms of a plea deal they have the authority to overturn it and impose a new sentence.
+Thus, if you violate the terms of a plea deal, they have the authority to overturn it and impose a new sentence.
 The judge has discretion on the sentencing depending on what the violation was.

 A prosecutor can also withdraw a plea deal if it is done before the defendant enters a plea in court.
 However, this is seen as an unprofessional practice without an extremely good reason, especially after the defendant gives assent to the deal.

-The Defendant Can Withdraw a Plea If the Court Has Yet to Accept It
+The Defendant Can Withdraw a Plea if the Court Has Yet to Accept It

 - An unjust plea bargain